AmrGalal/Secfi-assessment/README.md

 ## Questions Answers
 * What are some of the design decisions you made?
     > The task isn't big to have design decisions but I decided to go with Python/Django stack as it's the one am most familiar with.
+    > I also decided to go with task B as it's more challenging
 * What are some of the business decisions you made?
     > The description doesn't show a clear path to follow to calculate the monthly shares for each month.
 I decided that it has consistent increment every month and it either starts at first month or 13th month depending if we have cliff or not.<br />
     This means that on 13th month, we will always have 25% of shares and 100% of shares by the end of the period.